-Provide a briefAdd one additional course option to complete the 300/400 level Context requirement.description ofAdded total hours required: 18 to bottom of table.what changes arebeing made to theprogram.Vertical description
+Provide a brief description of what changes are Add one additional course option to complete the 300/400 level Context requirement.
+Added total hours required: 18 to bottom of table.

+what changes are being made to the program.

 Did the program content change 25% or more in relation to the total credit hours, since the 2020-2021 catalog. (http://catalog.illinois.edu/archivedacademiccatalogs/2020-2021/)